niteshkhatri/DollarStore/README.md

 3. Open terminal at DollarStore path and run nodserver via command “nodemon”.
 4. URL “localhost:4000” can be used in any browser to use the Dollar Store.

-*Note*
+Note:
-*1. Register with username "admin@admin.com" to use the admin account.*
+1. Register with username "admin@admin.com" to use the admin account.

-*2. Grocery images should be saved with item name i.e item-name.jpg*
+2. Grocery images should be saved with item name i.e item-name.jpg.

-*3. Delete button in the Home Page is used to soft delete the items.
-However, delete button in the Archive Inventory page of admin account is used to permanently remove the item from database.*
+3. Delete button in the Home Page is used to soft delete the items.
+However, delete button in the Archive Inventory page of admin account is used to permanently remove the item from database.

-*4. There should be only two tags to the product and they should be in the format “Laundry,Tide”.*
+4. There should be only two tags to the product and they should be in the format “Laundry,Tide”.

 ## Database Design